Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz,glob of the monopole superconducting order

 As the mapping from the spherical coordinates in $\mathbf{h}_1^{(\nu=-3)}$ space to those in $\tilde{\mathbf{k}}$ space is characterized by a winding number of $-3$, the $q = -1$ monopole harmonic order defined here in $\mathbf{h}_1^{(\nu=-3)}$ spherical coordinates implies that the pairing order in momentum space is characterized by $q_p = 3$ pair monopole charge, which agrees with $q_p = (\mathcal{C}_1 - \mathcal{C}_2)/2= 3$.
 As a result, local angular momentum is given by $l_{z, \mathrm{loc}} = \pm 3$, while the global angular momentum is $l_z = 0$.
 Furthermore, the pair monopole charge sets the lower bound of the partial wave channels, $l\geq 3$.
 Different partial wave channels of $l\ge 3$ contribute to the pairing order, $\Delta_\mathrm{MSC}^{{(q_p=3, l_z=0)}}(\tilde{\mathbf{k}}) = \sum_{l\geq 3} \alpha_l \mathcal{Y}_{q_p=3; l; l_z=0}(\theta_{\tilde{k}}, \varphi_{\tilde{k}})$ with decreasing values of superposition coefficients $\alpha_l$ as $l$ increases from $3$.

 We now examine the Josephson coupling between the above $q_p=3$ monopole superconductor and a spin singlet superconductor, following the methods introduced in Sec.~\ref{subsec:MSC.microscopic}.
-For comparison, we consider the case in which there is bare spin-independent tunneling at the junction barrier.
+For comparison, we consider the case where there is bare spin-independent tunneling at the junction barrier.
 The form factor for this system evaluates to

-in which $\boldsymbol{\Omega}_{h_1} = (\theta_{h_1}, \varphi_{h_1})$ is the solid angle in $\mathrm{h}_1^{(\nu=3)}$-space and $\Delta_\mathrm{MSC}^{(q_p=3}(\tilde{\mathbf{k}})$ is the effective pairing order of the $q_p=3$ monopole superconductor.
+where $\boldsymbol{\Omega}_{h_1} = (\theta_{h_1}, \varphi_{h_1})$ is the solid angle in $\mathrm{h}_1^{(\nu=3)}$-space and $\Delta_\mathrm{MSC}^{(q_p=3}(\tilde{\mathbf{k}})$ is the effective pairing order of the $q_p=3$ monopole superconductor.
 Similar to the case of the $q_p = -1$ monopole superconductor, whose form factor is given in Eq.~\eqref{form_factor.qp=-1.singlet}, the half-integer monopole harmonics arise from the effective spin-dependent tunneling arising from the spin-orbit coupling in the triple Weyl semimetal.
-The above form factor is non-singular and can be used to determine the first order Josephson coupling of this system.
+The above form factor is non-singular and can be used to determine the first-order Josephson coupling of this system.

 Similar to Sec.~\ref{subsec:q=1.lz=0.all_subsections}, we further consider a simple case that the junction is aligned along $z$ direction, the singlet superconductor is $s$-wave, and the bare spin-independent tunneling is a constant, $T_0(\mathbf{k}, \mathbf{k}') = T_0$.
 Then, the form factor for this junction simplifies to